- Sample Tours

 Kyoto – Day 8

 Spend today at leisure to explore Kyoto as you wish.
 Perhaps you would like to visit the handicrafts, or participate in a Tea Ceremony, or take an excursion to the Bamboo Forest on the outskirts of the city.
 Ask us for suggestions and we can arrange as you wish.
 This evening you may wish to sample typical Japanese cuisine from a wide range of restaurants before you prepare for your departure.
-Accommodations at MIYAKO KYOTO HOTEL or similar.
+Accommodations at RIHGA ROYAL HOTEL KYOTO or similar.

 Departure – Day 9